We stayed five nights at Hotel Monte Mulini in Rovinj. It’s located south of the old town, and it felt like it was on the outskirts of Rovinj.

 It’s a 2+ hour time commitment to walk to/from the old town, search for a restaurant, and eat.
 And if you venturing into the old town for lunch, then this is a long period of time that your sun lounger at the beach/pool is unattended and at risk of someone “stealing” it.

-There is a new and beautiful promenade that connects Rovinj old town to the Golden Cape/Forest Park.
+A new and beautiful promenade connects Rovinj old town to the Golden Cape/Forest Park.
 It’s one of the best things about Rovinj because it provides a way for visitors (and locals) to walk along the coast safely and without motor vehicle noise!
 It’s very lovely!

 The promenade also links three Maistra Collection hotels: Grand Park Hotel, Hotel Monte Mulini, and Hotel Eden.